pkp/containers/README.md

 ```

 Now, you only need to open your browser to visit your new site and finish the installation with the variables you defined.
-Check your .ENV file to know the SERVERNAME, the HTTP_PORT, the DB parameters...
+Check your .env file to know the SERVERNAME, the HTTP_PORT, the DB parameters...

 You can find more detailed instructions on how to RUN the official images in [this document](https://github.com/pkp/containers/blob/main/docs/easyOJS.md).